cfinke/PHP-GEDCOM-Tools/README.md

 PHP-GEDCOM-Tools
 ================

-Tools for interacting with GEDCOM files.
-These have only been tested on a very small sample of GEDCOM files, but maybe they'll come in handy for you.
+Tools for interacting with GEDCOM (family tree) files.
+These have only been tested on a very small sample, but maybe they'll come in handy for you.

 export-branch.php
 -----------------